stan-hua/stan-hua.github.io/content/about/_index.md

 ```
 Congratulations if you've made it this far!

-Feel free to connect with me on LinkedIn or shoot me an email saying "Open sesame".
+Do connect with me on LinkedIn or shoot me an email saying "Open sesame".

+Would love to hear about you!
 ```

 <br>